davidcarlospc/hom/README.md

 HomeOffice Mettings traffic data measurements

 # Description
-A simple PowerShell script to support the automation of the process of capturing traffic data screens from popular meeting applications in a period of intense homeoffice due to the covid-19 pandemic.

 A simple PowerShell script to support the automation of the process of capturing traffic data screens from popular meeting applications during a period of intensive use in home office due to the covid-19 pandemic.